statamic/v2-docs/content/collections/docs/antlers.md

 title: Antlers Templates
 id: 88472f52-93db-413c-a266-65014390c3f6
 overview: >
-  Statamic has its very own template language designed to make complex things simple.
-It does most of the hard work when it comes to fetching, formatting, and displaying your content, data, and assets.
-It even does other things, too.
-If you know  even a little HTML, you’ll probably catch on quickly.
+  Statamic has its own template language designed to make complex things simple.
+It does most of the hard work when it comes to fetching, formatting, filtering, and displaying your content.
+If you know even just a little HTML, you’ll understand the basics rather quickly.
 ---

-## Overview {#overview}
+## Overview

-[Let’s start at the very beginning.
-It’s a very good place to start.](https://www.youtube.com/watch?v=1RW3nDRmu6k) The most basic aspect of the Statamic Template Language is the tag, with a lowercase “t.”
+StatamicThe most basic aspect of the Statamic Template Language is the tag, with a lowercase “t.”
 It can be and do many things, just like you if you try hard enough and don't listen to people discouraging you.

 ```
 {{ tag }}